astronomer/docs/learn/airflow-dbt.md

 ## Prerequisites

 - The [Astro CLI](https://docs.astronomer.io/astro/cli).
 - Access to a data warehouse supported by dbt Core.
-View the [dbt documentation](https://docs.getdbt.com/docs/supported-data-platforms) for an up-to-date list of adapters.
+See [dbt documentation](https://docs.getdbt.com/docs/supported-data-platforms) for all supported warehouses.
 This tutorial uses a local [PostgreSQL](https://www.postgresql.org/) database.

 You do not need to have dbt Core installed locally in order to complete this tutorial.